branlok/kakaslides/README.md

 - Kakaslides is a web application built with React.
 - Image downloads of slides is powered with [html-to-image](https://github.com/bubkoo/html-to-image)
-- As a way to bypass CORS for custom external image url.
-A remote proxy server was set up and it delegates resources from destination image hosts to this client.
+- ~~As a way to bypass CORS for custom external image url.
+A remote proxy server was set up and it delegates resources from destination image hosts to this client.~~ Reverse Proxy currently removed, until further notice.

 # Known Issues